 - Scale – sometimes scale can develop along the canes.
 Treat with an organic oil spray.

-- Aphids and Mites - treat these sap sucking pests with OCP eco-oil.
-Repeat spray as required.
+- Aphids and Mites - treat these sap sucking pests with a horticultural oil and repeat spray as required.

 - Viruses – distorted, stunted or yellowing growth may be due to viral infection.
 Many viruses are spread by sap sucking pests (like aphids) so always control them at first sight.
 However the most common virus in raspberries (Raspberry Bushy Dwarf Virus) is actually transmitted via pollen so bees and other pollinators will spread it.
 Virally infected plants can’t be saved and should be removed.